MerlinsLair/merlin/networks/genesis-validators.md

 git checkout gentx-launch
 ```

-## Install merlind
+## Install merlin

 You can now build Merlin node software.
 Running the following command
-will install the executable merlind (Merlin node daemon) to your
+will install the executable merlin (Merlin node daemon) to your
 GOPATH.

 ``` {.sh}